mebeim/aoc/2022/README.md

 We can now use it to perform three optimizations of the same kind any time we visit a new state:

-1. If the amount of geodes achievable in the best-case scenario number is lower than the current `best` we have, we can discard the state and any of its successors.
+1. If the amount of geodes achievable in the best-case scenario is lower than the current `best` we have, we can discard the state and any of its successors.
 2. If the amount of obsidian achievable in the best-case scenario is lower than the amount needed to build a geode robot, we know we'll never be able to